O

 Terms of use

 The information on our websites is general in nature and does not constitute a contractual offer.
 If you obtain a quote from our website, your quote is valid for 30 days or until 31st December of the current year (whichever is soonest).
+If you live in Hong Kong, however, your quote is valid for 30 days or until the last day in February (whichever is soonest).
 Your quote is subject to completion of an application form and our medical underwriting process.
 We offer insurance plans on behalf of two insurers, both of which are companies in the Allianz group.
 AWP P&C SA UK is the insurer of our health and personal accident insurance plans for residents of the UK.
-AWP Health & Life SA is the insurer of health and personal accident insurance plans for residents in all other countries, and our life and income protection insurance plans in all countries.
+AWP Health & Life SA is the insurer of health and personal accident insurance plans for residents in all other countries, and the insurer of our life and income protection insurance plans in all countries you’re your plan is insured by AWP Health & Life SA, we’ll enrol you automatically in the William Russell Association if you purchase a plan.
 We are authorised and regulated in the UK by the Financial Conduct Authority, and we are registered in Belgium with the Financial Services & Markets Authority.
 We’re not authorised to provide you with advice on insurance.
 We simply provide information on our plans and services so you can make an informed decision.

 Close